cirving13/haskell-blog/ALGORITHMS/SORTING.md

 - if the first list is empty [] then the result of the merge is the second list xs
 - if the second list is empty [] then the result of the merge is the first list xs
 - otherwise we compare the first elements of the lists and append with the colon (:) function the least of them to the new list which is the result of merge the remaining two lists

-Now let's go over to our mergesort function.
-If the length of the list is greater than 1 then we do the standard step of the algorithm.
-Otherwise the list with the length of 1 is already  sorted (the condition for ending the recursion).

 ### Bubble Sort